Safety orders, protection orders and barring orders in Ireland

 What is an interim barring order?

 Between the time of making an application for a barring order and the court’s determination (decision), there may be reasonable grounds for believing that the safety and welfare of you or of a dependent person is at risk.
 If so, the court can grant a protection order (see above) or an interim barring order.
-An interim barring order is an immediate order.
+An interim barring order is a temporary, immediate short-term order.
+It can last for a maximum of 8 working days.
 It requires the person accused of violent or abusive behaviour to leave the home where there is an immediate risk of significant harm to you or a dependent person (and a protection order would not give sufficient protection).

 What is an emergency barring order?